vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 ## Complex Numbers

-Don't let the name scare you, complex numbers are easier to understand than they sound.
-A complex number is actually comprised of two numbers: A real number and an imaginary number.
-A real number is the one everyone is used to, every value between negative infinity and infinity.
-An imaginary number is a little less intuitive.
-It is a real number multiplied by the square root of negative one, or $$i$$. $$i$$ is a special constant that is defined to be $$i^2 = -1$$.
+Despite the name, complex numbers are easier to understand than they sound.
+A complex number is actually made of two numbers, or components, a real component and an imaginary component.
+Think of a complex number as a point on a 2D plane, instead of the usual real number line.

+What is an imaginary number exactly?
+It is any multiple of square root of negative one, or $$i$$. $$i^2 = -1$$.

-The reason this constant is important is because with it the idea of taking the square root or logarithm of a negative number can make sense.
-In fact, most functions have a natural extension to the complex domain, like $$\sin()$$.
+The reason $$i$$ is because with it all polynomials have a root.
+They make taking the square root or logarithm of negative numbers possible and more.
+In fact most functions have a natural extension to the complex domain.
 They also provide way of defining the multiplication and division of 2D vectors, alongside the usual addition and subtraction.

-I am compelled to point out that they have been named poorly.
-Gauss' lateral number is a much better name.
-They exist and are as useful as negative numbers, but you will find neither in the natural world.
+Imaginary is a poor name for them.
+Gauss' lateral number is much better.
+They exist and are as useful as negative numbers!

 ### Cartesian Coordinates